What is Girls Rock! Canberra?

 How much does the camp cost?

-GR!C is $500 for the week.
-This includes daily morning and afternoon tea, as well as all instrument use and workshop materials.
+The 2021 session of our camp is $400.
+This includes daily morning tea, as well as all instrument use and workshop materials.

 What if someone really wants to attend and can’t afford it?